 Pioneering clinical studies by GIA’s founder Dr. Antonello Bonci and collaborators created strong evidence for the effectiveness of TMS in aiding recovery from mental health disorders.
 Dr. Bonci and colleagues worldwide continue their research daily to increase our understanding and optimize the technique to help patients in their recovery journey.

-At GIA Chicago, we offer TMS to treat depression, anxiety, as well as TMS for OCD, TMS for PTSD, and postpartum depression.
+At GIA Chicago, we offer TMS to treat depression, anxiety, as well as TMS for OCD.

 What Can I Expect from TMS?